 Console Connection - This setting controls how you connect to the system when connecting via Console Session (browser).
 You may specify the connection protocol, username, domain, password, and port for this setting.

-After making configuration changes or installing specific tools, you may want to save this configuration to deploy into other lab environments.
+After making configuration changes or installing specific tools, you may want to save this configuration to deploy into other range environments.
 On the Image tab within the system editing flow, you can specify an Image Name and Image Description, then Create Image.
 This will template the individual system and make it available as an option to deploy through the Add Systems list.

 Sample Credential Caching Scenario